 12. Be mindful of a Brisbane property market oversupply

-Like inner-city Melbourne, there has been a large increase in the number of off-the-plan units built in Brisbane over recent years.
+There has been a large increase in the number of off-the-plan units built in Brisbane over recent years.

 There are about 19,800 apartments that are either under construction or being marketed within the inner-city precincts of Brisbane.